thatanjan/nodejs-setup/README.md

 # Nodejs project setup with Babel for production.

-This repository is based on the video created on [Cules Coding](https://www.youtube.com/channel/UCBaGowNYTUsm3IDaHbLRMYw?sub_confirmation=1) youtube channel.
+This repository is based on the [Setup NodeJS with Babel for production](https://youtu.be/7vGk8vFDGfA) video created on [Cules Coding](https://www.youtube.com/channel/UCBaGowNYTUsm3IDaHbLRMYw?sub_confirmation=1) youtube channel.
 It has the proper setup for building a complex nodejs application.
 I have already wrote a blog post.
-You can check this out from [here](https://dev.to/thatanjan/set-up-nodejs-project-with-babel-198p)
+You can check this out from [here](https://www.culescoding.space/blog/setup-nodejs-with-babel-for-production)

 ## The commands